Hotel in Italy

 Check maps to determine the location of the hotel you’re considering.
 If it’s on the outskirts, look at the surroundings.
 Will you be staying in a soul-sucking suburb or a park-like resort?

-If you’re driving, do not attempt to drive into the center of old historical towns and villages, especially in hill towns in Tuscany and Provence.
+If you’re driving, do not attempt to drive into the center of old historical towns and villages, especially in Tuscany and Provence.
 The roads are very narrow, you may get ticketed, and finding parking can be horrifically difficult.

 Either park your car in a nearby car park and walk with your luggage to the hotel, or choose a place outside the city walls.